rentry/nountown-docs/docs/usability-improvements-kpi.md

 ![Header with Product, Shop, Support, Resources, About, and Blog, with Contact and magnifying glass]({{ 'assets/images/usability-kpi-contact.png' | relative_url }})

 ### “Products” vs. “Shop”
 For website visitors, the difference between “Products” and “Shop”—both options along the main nav—may not be apparent.
 We suggest combining both product specs and sales details under one main nav option called “Solutions.”
 On that page, we believe a comparison tool to evaluate Lightspeed’s offerings alongside each other would be especially helpful for a specific use case.

 ### Addressing mixed messages around contacting Lightspeed
-On the homepage, visitors may be overwhelmed by the number of invitations to connect with Lightspeed–especially if they’re not at a point where reaching out is appropriate.
+On the homepage, visitors may be overwhelmed by the number of invitations to connect with Lightspeed—especially if they’re not at a point where reaching out is appropriate.
 More complicated is that the invitations to connect lead users down different paths:

 - Once on the [Contact page](https://www.lightspeed-tek.com/contact/), users are prompted to choose between requesting an evaluation, submitting a sales inquiry, asking for technical support or finding their local Lightspeed rep; all options lead to separate form fill pages
 - On the [Sales Consultants page](https://www.lightspeed-tek.com/about-us/sales-consultants/), users can either contact sales or find a rep; both lead to separate form fills

 To avoid confusion, consider streamlining Lightspeed’s contact page and the avenues people are given to arrive there.
-Add “Contact Us” to the main nav for visibility, and use that as an opportunity to remove some of the duplicative links across the page.
+Add “Contact Us” to the main nav for visibility, and use that as an opportunity to remove some of the duplicate links across the page.

 #### Multiple contact forms
 ![Three separate contact forms, one titled 'we are here to help', with phone numbers and find a local representative link, the second with contact lightspeed asking for name, school, and product interest, and the third with territory manager, company, and location]({{ 'assets/images/usability-kpi-contact-2.png' | relative_url }})